 - Mannequins & human models – there is no end to the study of anatomy

-- Clothing - folds fascinate me, and cloth in real life is always teetering on the brink of radical change
+- Clothing – folds fascinate me, and cloth in actual life is always teetering on the brink of radical change

 - Photographs – a digital camera is especially effective in capturing the essence of time-based effects like fabric moving in the breeze or ripples on a pond